-Below, watch a video of Kelly Maxwell and the Littlebranch Farm crew building a wood slab table.
+Below, watch a video of Kelly Maxwell and the Littlebranch team building a wood slab table.

 Veneer or solid wood